stevegon3/my-apple/ReadMe.md

 5. Please graph the results from step #3 visually as a candlestick chart (you may utilize any open source library for this portion of the exercise)

 # Solution
-I have created a single script to answer all the questions.<p>
+I have created a single script `answers.py` to answer all the questions.<p>
+Questions 1-4 appear in stdout, Question 5 displays in the default browser window (see below).<p>
 Each question is answered and provides sample data to visually validate the results.<p>
 CSV files are (over)written out to the `data` directory (I handle both the data being stored locally or retrieving from the URL).<p>
 The Candlestick chart is rendered using Plotly, but a package like Matplotlib would be easy to implement as well.<p>